United Way of DeKalb County continues to focus on innovative ways to create a greater impact within DeKalb County, Indiana.

 * Community Resiliency

-- Community Impact Grants — Support broader programs and initiatives that create long-term, measurable change in DeKalb County.
+- Community Impact Grants — $100,000 investment in a collaborative project designed to create long-term, transformational impact in DeKalb County.

 2. Who is eligible to apply for funding?

 - Nonprofit organizations, community-based programs, and qualifying agencies that serve DeKalb County residents are eligible to apply.
-Applicants must demonstrate how their programs align with United Way of Des mission and impact areas.
+Applicants must demonstrate how their programs align with United Way of DeKalb County's mission and impact areas.

 3. When can I apply for a grant?